Azure/azure-sdk-for-net/sdk/synapse/Microsoft.Azure.Synapse/README.md

 ## Next steps

-The next step is add Examples
+The next step is adding more examples

 ## Contributing